nathabee/PomoloBee/documentation/App_Specification.md

 3️⃣ In `LocationScreen`, the user:
 - Selects a **field** from a dropdown.
 - Then **either**:
-  - Selects a **raw from a dropdown**, or
+  - Selects a **row from a dropdown**, or
-  - Taps **"Select from Image"**, which opens `SvgMapScreen` to pick a raw visually.
+  - Taps **"Select from Image"**, which opens `SvgMapScreen` to pick a row visually.

 4️⃣ In `SvgMapScreen`, the field’s SVG layout is shown.
-The user taps on a raw and confirms the selection, which returns to `LocationScreen`.
+The user taps on a row and confirms the selection, which returns to `LocationScreen`.
-(Only one raw can be selected.)
+(Only one row can be selected.)

-5️⃣ After selecting both field and raw, the user taps **"Confirm & Continue"**, returning to `CameraScreen`.
+5️⃣ After selecting both field and row, the user taps **"Confirm & Continue"**, returning to `CameraScreen`.
-The app now shows the selected field and raw.
+The app now shows the selected field and row.

 6️⃣ The image is saved **locally**, not uploaded immediately.